pfroud/bike-prices/README.md

 Reads plaintext bicycle cost information and generates a PDF showing cost range and distribution.

+Used more reasonable software to do this: https://public.tableau.com/profile/peter.froud#!/vizhome/roadBikes/prices

 ## Motivation

 I'm considering purchasing a road bicycle.